sourcery-ai-experiments/blog.nathanv.me/content/posts/spin-windows/index.md

 If you have installed Git for Windows, it likely already has Tcl/Tk installed
-(or any other programs you may have that come with it, not just Git).
+(or another program may have installed it).
-An easy way to check, is to open up Everything, and look for `wish.exe` .
+An easy way to check is to open up Everything, and look for `wish.exe`.

-{{< figure src="img/everything_wish.jpg" alt="wish.exe showing up in Everything" position="center" style="border-radius: 8px;" caption="Tcl/tk is often included with Git for Windows" captionPosition="center" >}}
+{{< figure src="img/everything_wish.jpg" alt="wish.exe showing up in Everything" position="center" style="border-radius: 8px;" caption="Tcl/Tk is often included with Git for Windows" captionPosition="center" >}}

-All you need to do is right-click on `ispin.tcl`, say "Open With", and select the `wish.exe` you found.
+All you need to do is right-click on `ispin.tcl`, choose "Open With", and select the `wish.exe` you found.
 Make sure to set "Always use this app to open .tcl files".